Edward Both: Personal life

-Both married Lily Eileen Maud Naughton in September 1937.
+Both married Lily Eileen Maud Naughton, at Essendon, Victoria on 16 September 1937.
 Throughout his life Both enjoyed sports, especially swimming and tennis, although he had a reputation for possessing an "exhausting capacity for work".

+Death and legacy

-Both died at the age of 79 on 18 November 1987 while at Mount Beauty in Victoria.
+Edward Both died at the age of 79 on 18 November 1987 while at Mount Beauty in Victoria.

+The South Australian Museum holds a Both respirator in its store in Netley.